 Student Handbook

-3.01 Animal and Pet Policy
+3.01 Service and Assistant Animal Policy

-The college requests that students and staff refrain from bringing unauthorized pets to campus property.
+The college requests that students and staff refrain from bringing unauthorized animals to campus property.
 Unauthorized pets or animals are not allowed in any campus building, nor are they allowed to be tied to any campus structure or confined on or in parked vehicles on campus property.

 Service animals are permitted anywhere on campus at any time.
 Assistance animals will be more broadly defined.
 Assistance animals may provide physical, psychological or emotional support to individuals, but may not be considered Service Animals under the ADAAA.
+Under Colorado law, it is a crime to knowingly misrepresent an animal as a service animal.
+Misrepresenting an animal as a service animal can result in fines pursuant to Colorado statute and the individual may be referred for discipline under applicable policies and procedures (for students and employees), or removed from campus (for guests, visitors and other third parties).

 • The student has a documented disability; and